-Cloud Endpoints is a distributed API management system.
-It provides an API console, hosting, logging, monitoring and other features to help you create, share, maintain, and secure your APIs.
+Endpoints is a distributed API management system.
+It provides an API console, hosting, logging, monitoring, and other features to help you create, share, maintain, and secure your APIs.
 This page provides an overview of Cloud Endpoints for gRPC.
-For information on other types of API frameworks supported by Cloud Endpoints, see All Endpoints Docs.
+For information on other types of API frameworks supported by Endpoints, see All Endpoints docs.

-Cloud Endpoints uses the distributed Extensible Service Proxy (ESP) to provide low latency and high performance for serving even the most demanding APIs.
-The Extensible Service Proxy is a service proxy based on NGINX, so you can be confident that it scales as needed to handle simultaneous requests to your API.
-The proxy runs in its own Docker container for better isolation and scalability and is distributed in the Google Container Registry and Docker registry.
-It can be used with Google App Engine flexible, Google Kubernetes Engine, Google Compute Engine or Kubernetes.
+Endpoints uses the distributed Extensible Service Proxy (ESP) to provide low latency and high performance for serving even the most demanding APIs.
+ESP is a service proxy based on NGINX, so you can be confident that it scales as needed to handle simultaneous requests to your API.
+ESP runs in its own Docker container for better isolation and scalability and is distributed in the Container Registry.
+You can use it with App Engine flexible, Google Kubernetes Engine (GKE), Compute Engine or Kubernetes.

-Cloud Endpoints uses Google Service Management for managing APIs and Google Service Control for reporting logs and metrics.
-You can manage and monitor your APIs using the Endpoints dashboard in the Google Cloud Platform Console.
+Endpoints uses Service Infrastructure to manage APIs and report logs and metrics.
+Most Google Cloud Platform (GCP) APIs use this same infrastructure.
+You can manage and monitor your APIs on the Endpoints Services page in the Google Cloud Platform Console.

 Hosting an API

-Cloud Endpoints is optimized for the Docker container environment.
-You can host your API anywhere Docker is supported so long as it has Internet access to Google Cloud Platform.
+Endpoints is optimized for the Docker container environment.
+You can host your API anywhere Docker is supported so long as it has internet access to GCP.

-However, Cloud Endpoints provides an optimized workflow to run your APIs on the following:
+However, Endpoints provides an optimized workflow to run your APIs on the following:

 - Compute Engine

-- App Engine flexible environment, which includes built-in Extensible Server Proxy.
+- App Engine flexible environment, which includes built-in ESP.

 Write your gRPC API service configuration for Endpoints.

-Generate the runtime API configuration for your API and deploy it to Google Service Management.
+Generate the runtime API configuration for your API and deploy it to Service Management.

 Deploy your API server.